Credit Agency Dispute Letter

 Credit Report Dispute

-3. Third, send a written communication to the furnishers who provide the information to your credit bureau.
-Write a dispute letter directly to these furnishers and attach all pertinent documents to substantiate your claim for correction or removal of information from their lists.
+Third, send a written communication to the furnishers who provide the information to your credit bureau.
+Write a credit agency dispute letter directly to these furnishers and attach all pertinent documents to substantiate your claim for correction or removal of information from their lists.

 Keep all these written correspondence and copies of the supporting documents in a separate file for easy access.
 Then, keep the file in a safe and secure place to avoid loss of the contents and/or damage or destruction of these documents either through fortuitous events, man-made or otherwise.